-- 7.20 The site would be accessed via the existing country lane off Lympne Hill with the proposed garage would set well back from the highway.
+- 7.23 The site would be accessed via Lympne Hill to the west, an existing residential access, with the proposed garage set well back from the highway.
 As such it is not considered the proposal would result in highway safety concerns.
-KCC Highways and transportation have also raised no objection on highway safety grounds.
 Kent Design Guide Review: Interim Guidance Note 3 Residential Parking states that a minimum of 2 car parking spaces should be allocated for a 4+ bedroom house in a rural location which would be met under this proposal.
-As such, the parking provision meets the Council's requirements as set out in Saved Policy TR12 of the Local Plan and emerging policy T2 of the PPLP. - 7.21 As such, Officers are satisfied that the development would not result in harm to highway safety or convenience.
+As such, the parking provision meets the Council's requirements as set out in policy T2 of the Places and Policies Local Plan. - 7.24 As such, Officers are satisfied that the development would not result in harm to highway safety or convenience.